dalealleshouse/algorithms/list_data_structures/README.md

 - *Maintains Order*: Maintains the order in which items are inserted

 ### Disadvantages
-- *Insertions*: Inserting a new item requires a larger contiguous section of memory.
+- *Insert\Delete*: Inserting\Deleting a item requires a different sized
+    contiguous section of memory.
 Therefore, a new section of memory must be allocated and existing items must be copied into the newly allocated area.
-- *Deletions*: Deleting is subject to the same problems as insertions.
-Items must be stored contiguously; therefore, they have to be shifted either to the left or right to fill the missing void.
 - *Search*: Although sorted arrays can take advantage of [Binary Search](../binary_search), there is no inherit support for search operations other than examining each item individually.